Associate Chair and Director of Undergraduate Studies

 - Bachelor of Science in Applied Mathematics/Master of Mathematical Finance

 These co-terminal degrees allow students to gain greater knowledge in specialized areas while, in most cases, completing a smaller number of credit hours with increased scheduling flexibility.
-For more information, please visit the Department of Applied Mathematics website (science.iit.edu/applied-mathematics).
+For more information, please visit the Department of Applied Mathematics website (science.iit.edu/applied-mathematics/programs).